Koblenz University of Applied Sciences: Campus Koblenz

-RheinAhrCampus Remagen
+Campus Remagen

-RheinAhrCampus Remagen, the northernmost location of Koblenz University of Applied Sciences (50°34′22″N 7°15′12″E), was established as part of the Bonn/Berlin compensation agreement (Berlin-Bonn Act) in 1998.
-After a period of rapid growth, the current student population is about 2700 students (March 2012).
+Campus Remagen, the northernmost location of Koblenz University of Applied Sciences (50°34′22″N 7°15′12″E), was established as part of the Bonn/Berlin compensation agreement (Berlin-Bonn Act) in 1998.
 The campus site is located directly on the Rhine, near the Ahr.
 The campus is equipped with a dormitory that can accommodate 102 students.
 A daycare center for children of students and employees is also available on site.

 Access to a beach volleyball court is also available on campus.
 In addition, an indoor tennis facility, a football court and a swimming pool are located within easy walking distance.
-The degree courses offered at RheinAhrCampus Remagen are organized by two faculties:
+The degree courses offered at Campus Remagen are organized by two faculties: